tanvi217/Lightweight-Java-Database-Engine/buffer-manager/README.md

 ### Directory Structure

-The directory structure of the project is as follows:
+The directory structure of the project, at the time of Lab-1 submission was as follows:

 ```
 cs645-labs